 This means we are constantly providing them with quality hay that we’ve cut and stored earlier in the year.
 If needed, we also provide additional, veterinarian-prescribed mineral and supplements to keep them healthy in the winter.

 Hay is dried grass.
 Some farmers buy hay from other farms, but we’re blessed to have lots of pasture, so our hay comes directly from our farm.

-One of the ways we manage our grass is through “rotational grazing”.
+Managing grass is critical on any cattle farm, and we do this by “rotational grazing”.
 This is an agriculture-term that means we move cows from one field to the next so that they’re always getting the best grass.
 It also gives the grass and field a chance to rest and grow.

 We have several large pastures, and we rotate cows to those pastures every three to four weeks so they get new grass.
 If we didn’t do rotational grazing our fields would have what’s called “spot grazing.”
 Cows like to graze and eat, but they’re also somewhat selective (but not nearly as picky as horses).
 Cows will always eat their favorite grass first.
 This means in a pasture containing several grass species, a patchy grazing pattern can develop because cows leave their least-favorite grass until last.

 Our cows are usually moved to pastures that have grass about four to six inches tall.
 The reason for this is because we want them to eat the grass before it starts to form a seed.
 When grass starts to form a seed, the plant has matured and it stops making nutrients.
 We want our cattle to get all the nutrients they can, so if they’re in fields with grass about four to six inches tall, the grass is still making nutrients.

 We fertilize our grass to make sure that it’s as healthy as possible.
 This sometimes raises questions about “what’s in fertilizer”, so let us explain.